JayDampitan/standards-and-practices/standards/qa-process.md

 2. PM/Lead Dev can generate new issues for discovered problems.
 a.
 Issue will be labeled with “Pending” and “QA Sprint”
 b.
 Issue will be assigned to relevant milestone and project board
 c.
-Issue will be assigned to Point of Contact
+Issue will be assigned to Point of Contacts

   ![project board columns](./assets/qa-process/5.png)